vercel/now-builders/README.md

 yarn publish-canary
 ```

-For the Stable Channel, you must :
+For the Stable Channel, you must do the following:
 - Cherry pick each commit from canary to master
-- Verify that you are *in-sync* with canary with `git diff`
+- Verify that you are *in-sync* with canary (with the exception of the `version` line in `package.json`)
 - Deploy the modified Builders

 ```